Ed94/TextRendering_Notes/README.md

 # Text Rendering Notes

-The goal here was to find some solution that was small and preferrably interopped well with [odin-lang](https://odin-lang.org).
+The original goal here was to find some solution that was small and preferrably interopped well with [odin-lang](https://odin-lang.org).
 So, everything that was either not written in C or was not going to be an easy port, was ignored.

+Now I just keep this in sync with anything I find while working on my forks of VEFontCache.

 ## Sokol solution (possibly, if your just after a standalone text renderer and willing to just sokol/opengl)